deenine/netmd_test/README.md

 Open the windows system environment settings and make sure that the python directory above is on the system PATH (not the user path).

+You need to replace the sony driver with the libusb driver using [Zadig](https://zadig.akeo.ie/), for any device that you wish to test (you can roll back the driver later if required).
+Connect your NetMD device, open the app and click the "Install Driver" button.
+Please note, this will disable Sonic Stage from having access to the device, you'll need to run Zadig and 'reinstall' the old driver to use it again, or use windows device manager to roll back to the sony driver.

 Open a terminal in the directory you cloned the tool to, and run the tool:
 `python2 netmd_test.py`

+If you get a error like `libusb1.USBError: LIBUSB_ERROR_NOT_SUPPORTED` it is likely you are trying to connect to a netmd device that has the sony driver installed, not the libusb driver.